jhucsf/fall2023/assign/assign04.md

 the array.
 (This will work because the data to be sorted will be accessed as a memory-mapped file that can be shared by all of the processes.)
-Note that the `merge_sort` function provided in the starter code is already a correct implement of the sequential merge sort algorithm.
+Note that the `merge_sort` function provided in the starter code is already a correct implementation of the sequential merge sort algorithm.
 You will just need to modify it to use child processes to do the recursive sorting in parallel.